Dr-HKim/Dr-HKim.github.io/_posts/2017-10-31-R-312-Using-With-and-By.md

 ---
 layout: post
-title: Using with( ) and by( )
+title: R 기초 312 with( ) 와 by( ) 사용하기 (Using with( ) and by( ))
 date: 2017-10-31
 category: [R for Beginners]
 tag: [R]
 author: hkim
-hidden: true # don't count this post in blog pagination
+hidden: false # don't count this post in blog pagination
+image: /assets/images/icon/iconmonstr-monitoring-6-240.png
+headerImage: true

 ---